 An annotated bibliography of introductory resources that can help new partners and stakeholders get familiar with solar energy.

 Targeted solar programs and policies can help address some of the barriers to adoption of on-site distributed solar, especially those barriers faced by low- and moderate-income households.
 Policymakers and program directors, designers, and managers have an important role to play in reaching new audiences and demographics and ensuring more people across the U.S. can access and take advantage of the benefits of on-site distributed solar energy.
+Understanding the barriers to solar access for low-income households and the opportunities to develop strategies to overcome these barriers can encourage more equitable solar adoption.

 This guide explores barriers to solar access for low income households and offers strategies policymakers and government agencies can use to overcome them and encourage solar adoption.